-8.1.1 FEMA Individual Assistance (FEMA IA)
+9.1.1 FEMA Individual Assistance (FEMA IA)

 FEMA IA assistance may have been provided to applicants for home repairs.
 In the cases where applicants have received assistance for home repairs, such amount will be considered a duplication of benefits by the Program.
 FEMA IA will be determined and verified by the Program though FEMA provided datasets or through applicant provided information originating at FEMA such as a FEMA Award letter.
-If evidence is provided that the FEMA award included assistance for items not related to structure repair, then the amounts not related to structural repair will not be counted as a duplication of benefit.
+If evidence is provided that the FEMA award included assistance for items not related to structure repair or to PVS or BSS, as applicable, then the amounts not related to structural repair or to PVS or BSS will not be counted as a duplication of benefit.

-8.1.2 Small Business Administration (SBA) Loans
+9.1.2 Small Business Administration (SBA) Loans

-Federal regulations deem SBA loans for repair to be a duplication of benefits for federallyfunded repair Programs.
+Federal regulations deem SBA loans for repair to be a duplication of benefits for federally funded repair Programs.
 If an applicant has executed a loan with SBA to cover the cost of repairs, the amount of the approved loan is considered a duplication of benefits.
 Similarly, if an applicant received relocation assistance from SBA and is now applying for relocation assistance with the Program, the SBA assistance is considered duplicative.